withfig/fig/CONTRIBUTING.md

 ## Bug reports and feature requests

 We use GitHub issues to track public bugs as well as new feature requests.
 If you have any input, [open a new issue](https://github.com/withfig/fig)!
-Note that all issues should be filed under the [withfig/fig](https://github.com/withfig/fig) repo, not under independent feature repos.
+If you're not sure where a bug report or feature goes, start at the [withfig/fig](https://github.com/withfig/fig) repo, and we will direct you.